-- (5) The governor shall designate a chairperson of the council.
-The chairperson shall serve in that position at the pleasure of the governor.
-The council may elect other officers and establish committees as it considers appropriate. - (6) To the extent practicable, the council must be composed of geographic, ethnic, age, and gender diversity and represent the demographic composition of this state. - (7) Every public member of the council must have experience and knowledge in kinship caregiver issues. - (8) Members of the council may be reimbursed for actual and necessary expenses incurred in the performance of their official duties as council members.
-The actual and necessary expenses and the schedule for reimbursement of those expenses shall be the same as established annually by the legislature for similar councils or boards that are reimbursed from the general fund.
-The compensation, reimbursement, and all actual and necessary operating expenses of the council shall be appropriated by the legislature. - 18 Sec.
-5. (1) The council shall meet not less than 4 times per 19 year. - 20 (2) The council shall hold at least 2 public meetings across 21 the state to address local issues regarding kinship caregiving and 22 to provide a process that incorporates the public in the 23 development of the council's recommendations. - 24 (3) The council shall conduct its business at a public meeting 25 held in compliance with the open meetings act, 1976 PA 267, MCL 26 15.261 to 15.275.
-Public notice of the time, date, and place of the 27 meeting must be given in the manner required by the open meetings 28 act, 1976 PA 267, MCL 15.261 to 15.275.
-The council shall establish 29 its own procedures and requirements with respect to quorum, place,
+- (6) To the extent practicable, the council must be composed of geographic, ethnic, age, and gender diversity and represent the demographic composition of this state. - 8 (7) Every public member of the council must have experience9 and knowledge in kinship caregiver issues. - 10 (8) Members of the council shall serve without compensation.
+11 Subject to appropriation, members of the council may be reimbursed 12 for actual and necessary expenses incurred in the performing of - Sec.
+5. (1) The council shall meet not less than 4 times per year. - 16 (2) The council shall hold at least 2 public meetings across 17 the state to address local issues regarding kinship caregiving and 18 to provide a process that incorporates the public in the 19 development of the council's recommendations. - 20 (3) The council shall conduct its business at a public meeting held in compliance with the open meetings act, 1976 PA 267, MCL 21 15.261 to 15.275.
+Public notice of the time, date, and place of the 22 23 meeting must be given in the manner required by the open meetings 24 act, 1976 PA 267, MCL 15.261 to 15.275.
+The council shall establish 25 its own procedures and requirements with respect to quorum, place, and conduct of its meetings and other matters.
+A writing prepared, 26 27 owned, used, in the possession of, or retained by the council in the performance of an official function is subject to the freedom 28 29 of information act, 1976 PA 442, MCL 15.231 to 15.246.

-- 1 and conduct of its meetings and other matters.
-A writing prepared, - 2 owned, used, in the possession of, or retained by the council in - 3 the performance of an official function is subject to the freedom - 4 of information act, 1976 PA 442, MCL 15.231 to 15.246. - 5 (4) The council may remove a member for misfeasance, - 6 malfeasance, or nonfeasance in office, after hearing.
-Missing 3 or - 7 more consecutive meetings is malfeasance and is grounds for - 8 removal. - 9 Sec.
-6. The council may do all of the following: - 10 (a) Establish a public awareness campaign to educate the - 11 public about kinship caregivers and the state's efforts to better - 12 serve kinship caregivers. - (b) Consult and coordinate with the kinship caregiver - 14 navigator program to collect aggregate data on individuals being - 15 served by the kinship caregiver navigator program, including - 16 information on what services these individuals need. - 17 (c) Consult and collaborate with the provider of the kinship - 18 caregiver navigator program on the design and administration of - 19 that program. - 20 (d) Establish, maintain, and update a list of local support - 21 groups and programs that provide services to kinship families. - 22 Devise a plan of action for engaging with the groups and programs - 23 on the list in order to obtain a better understanding of the issues - 24 facing kinship families. - 25 (e) Develop methods to promote and improve collaboration - 26 between state, county, and local governments and agencies, and - 27 private stakeholders to obtain a broad understanding of the - 28 characteristics and prevalence of kinship caregiving, to improve - 29 service delivery, and to include these in the council's money is made available.
+- (4) The council may remove a member for misfeasance, malfeasance, or nonfeasance in office, after hearing.
+Missing 3 or more consecutive meetings is malfeasance and is grounds for removal. - 5 Sec.
+6. The council may do all of the following: - 6 (a) Establish a public awareness campaign to educate the 7 public about kinship caregivers and the state's efforts to better 8 serve kinship caregivers. - 9 (b) Consult and coordinate with the kinship caregiver 10 navigator program to collect aggregate data on individuals being 11 served by the kinship caregiver navigator program, including 12 information on what services these individuals need. - (c) Consult and collaborate with the provider of the kinship caregiver navigator program on the design and administration of that program. - (d) Establish, maintain, and update a list of local support groups and programs that provide services to kinship families.
+Devise a plan of action for engaging with the groups and programs on the list in order to obtain a better understanding of the issues facing kinship families. - (e) Develop methods to promote and improve collaboration between state, county, and local governments and agencies, and private stakeholders to obtain a broad understanding of the characteristics and prevalence of kinship caregiving, to improve service delivery, and to include these in the council's recommendations. - Sec.
+7. (1) For the purposes of carrying out its duties under this act, the council may do both of the following: - 29 (a) Accept federal money granted for the purposes of this act